emcd/python-icecream-truck/README.rst

     register_module( )  # Can pass custom configuration.

-When ``install`` is called, any module configurations that were previously registered via ``register_module`` are added to the installed truck.
+When ``install`` is called, any module configurations that were previously registered via ``register_module`` are added to the installed icecream truck.
 This allows an application to setup output after libraries have already registered their flavors, giving lots of initialization-time and runtime flexibility.

 Recipes for Customization
 -------------------------------------------------------------------------------

+Please see the package documentation for available recipes.

 E.g., integrate ``icecream``-based introspection and formatting with the ``logging`` module in the Python standard library: